-On Thursday, July 13, join webinar presenter Ben Spear of the Multi-State Information Sharing and Analysis Center to get a bird's eye view of the educational resources — from job aids and free downloads, to training and checklists and working groups — available to justice professionals to start learning what you have to know to understand, investigate and solve these unique crimes.
+Join webinar presenter Ben Spear of the Multi-State Information Sharing and Analysis Center to get a bird’s eye view of the educational resources — from job aids and free downloads, to training and checklists and working groups — available to justice professionals to start learning what you have to know to understand, investigate and solve these unique crimes.

 And better yet?
 They’re all free!

 Justice Clearinghouse Editors (JCH): Cybersecurity and cybercrime is such a quickly changing, conglomeration of issues, topics, and updates … seemingly too big for the “average” justice professional, law enforcement officer, etc to keep up on.
 Why is it important for someone in the justice community to stay on top of cyberthreats, even when it may not be their specialty?